Financial-Times/alphaville-series-rw-neo4j/README.md

 /alphavilleseries/{uuid}

 ### PUT

-"The only mandatory fields are the uuid, the prefLabel and the alternativeIdentifier uuids (because the uuid is also listed in the alternativeIdentifier uuids list)."
+The only mandatory fields are the uuid, the prefLabel and the alternativeIdentifier uuids (because the uuid is also listed in the alternativeIdentifier uuids list).

+*N.B.* The fields are mandatory, but the request data is not validated, apart from a check that the PUT url matches the body uuid.
+All other data can be blank or missing.

 Every request results in an attempt to update that series: unlike with GraphDB there is no check on whether the series already exists and whether there are any changes between what's there and what's being written.
 We just do a MERGE which is Neo4j for create if not there, update if it is there.